mrrern/waste_id/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+## Licenses
+WasteID  © 2025 by Richard Brito is licensed under Creative Commons Attribution 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/